robbiegathje/movie-database-frontend/README.md

 ## Testing

-Tests are found with the same name and alongside the files they are testing in their respective directories.
-All tests can be run from the command line in the root directory with:
+Tests can be run from the command line in the root directory with:

-`jest`

-or

 `npm test`